Bio

 In her academic work, Dr. Sabet focuses on Persian culture, and the synthesis of Western and Persian musical languages.
 In 2013, the Social Sciences and Humanities Research Council of Canada supported her study of a Persian folk dance, Čūb-Bāzī (“dance with sticks”).
 Although banned in Iran, Čūb-Bāzī is still secretly performed: her orchestral composition, Those Still Dancing, arose from her findings.

-As an educator, Dr. Sabet is committed to providing students with the tools they need to explore creative self-expression, break boundaries, feel inspired, develop an authentic artistic identity, and become a source of inspiration to others.
+As a learning advocate, Dr. Sabet is committed to providing students with the tools they need to explore creative self-expression, break boundaries, feel inspired, develop an authentic artistic identity, and become a source of inspiration to others.
 Her current research-creation project, No Need to Vanish, focuses on developing, designing, and producing contemporary learning resources that are practical, accessible and innovative for musicians from diverse personal and educational backgrounds.
 Her goal is to support emerging composers as they develop their artistic identities, tell their stories and share their unique perspectives.

 She also embraces roles as a cultural leader.
 Dr. Sabet serves on the Board of Directors, and as Chair of the Governance and Nominating Committee of the Aurora Cultural Centre in suburban Toronto.
 Additionally, she uses her audio production skills to produce Farsi-language podcasts about social issues for the Persian Baha’i Media Service in Washington DC, where she has been a producer since 2014.